openwisp/openwisp-docs/user/configure-device.rst

 device which supports `OpenWRT <https://openwrt.org/>`_.

-**If you don't have a physical device available but you still want to try out OpenWISP, you can use a Virtual Machine**.
+**If you don't have a physical device available but you still want to try out OpenWISP, you can use a Virtual Machine.**

 .. contents:: **Table of Contents**:
    :backlinks: none